-We have audited the accompanying consolidated balance sheets of Cathay United Bank (the "Bank") and its subsidiaries as of December 31, 2005 and 2006, and the related consolidated statements of income, changes in shareholders' equity and cash flows for the years ended December 31, 2005 and 2006.
-These consolidated financial statements are the responsibility of the Bank's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+We have audited the accompanying balance sheets of Cathay United Bank (the "Bank") as of December 31, 2005 and 2006, and the related statements of income, changes in shareholders' equity and cash flows for the years ended December 31, 2005 and 2006.
+These financial statements are the responsibility of the Bank's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.